9 Top-Rated Day Trips from Salzburg

 A great way to see the highlights of this beautiful region of Austria is to join the popular five-hour Hallstatt Tour from Salzburg.
 Highlights include a visit to the spectacular Muhlbach Waterfall, a cable car ride to the 380-meter-tall Hallstatt World Heritage Skywalk (optional), the Hallstatt Ossuary with its unusual collection of more than 1,200 human skulls, along with endless great photo opportunities on your way to and from Halstatt.
 In addition to the services of an English-speaking guide and transportation, you'll also have 2.5 hours on your own to explore this historic town.

-Another must-see architectural highlight, and perhaps the city's most iconic piece of architecture, is the famous Golden Roof (Goldenes Dachl), built in 1496 and made up of 2,657 gilded copper tiles.
+Another must-see architectural highlight, and perhaps the city's most iconic piece of architecture, is the famous Golden Roof (Goldenes Dachl).
+Built in 1496 and made up of 2,657 gilded copper tiles, it makes for an idyllic selfie spot.
 Other buildings of note include Innsbruck Cathedral (Innsbruck Dom), with its imposing twin-towers and magnificent ceiling paintings, and the spectacular Hofkirche, built in 1563 and home to the Tomb and Museum of Emperor Maximilian I.

-And, of course, no trip to Innsbruck would be complete without spending a little time admiring the views from the many mountains surrounding the city, the highest of which is the 2,403-meter Saile and the Serles group, along with the 2,247-meter Patscherkofel, where some of the country's best skiing lies.
+And, of course, no trip to Innsbruck would be complete without spending a little time admiring the views from the many mountains surrounding the city.
+The highest of these is the 2,403-meter Saile and the Serles group, along with the 2,247-meter Patscherkofel, where some of the country's best skiing lies.

 Accommodation: Where to Stay in Innsbruck